 In 2016 he produced and mixed Old 97s' Graveyard Whistling (ATO) (#1 Americana Album); produced, engineered and mixed Tyler Bryant & The Shakedown's The Wayside; and mixed albums for Melissa Ethridge (Concord) and Robert Randolph & The Family Band (Sony Masterworks) among others.
 2017 saw another Grammy nomination for his engineering work on Beyonce's Lemonade (Nominated for Album of The Year) while seeing success at Triple A Radio for his mix of The Revivalist's "Wish I Knew You", as well as Blind Boys of Alabama's "Almost Home".

-Multiple albums Powell worked on received nominations for the forthcoming 2018 Annual Grammy Awards including Chris Stapleton's From A Room: Volume 1 ('Best Country Album', 'Best Country Song', credit: mixer and engineer); Robert Randolph & The Family Band's Got Soul ('Best Contemporary Blues Album', credit: mixer), and CeCe Winans' Let Them Fall In Love ('Best Gospel Album', credit: engineer and mixer, various songs).
+Powell recently won two Grammy awards in 2018 for mixing and engineering Chris Stapleton's From A Room: Volume 1 (Best Country Album), and mixing and engineering various songs on CeCe Winans' Let Them Fall In Love ('Best Gospel Album').
+He was also nominated for mixing Robert Randolph & The Family Band's Got Soul ('Best Contemporary Blues Album').
 He currently works out of his private Sputnik Sound studio, located in the Berry Hill area of Nashville.

 |Chris Stapleton||From A Room: Volume 1 & 2 (Mercury/UMG Nashville)||E, M|